Local Search Summit – Day 1

 • Highlight the things that people like about your business on your website and other content sources.

+It’s time to correct your myopic view on link building and stop thinking about everything you’ve ever learned.
+So many people are too nearsighted with their link building, too focused on that direct connection with trying to rank.
+Open your mind to new concepts in local link building.
+Go beyond the context of rankings and start thinking about it in terms of a business development strategy.
 Disclaimer: Do your own tests!
 Trust your own data.
 What works for one client in one industry may not work for another.
 Put your own systems in place for tracking and put a premium on your own data.
+What metrics should we focus on for local link building?

 1. Relevance